Real Estate Agent Fees in TAS

 Negotiating fees with agents

-Don't have the time or enough information to start interviewing agents?
+Don't have the time to start interviewing agents?

 Final cost tips

-A GST figure of 10% is required for all real estate transactions, and this will be in addition to any real estate agent commission charged.
+Don’t forget to include GST into your budget.
+A 10% tax is required on all real estate transactions.
+This is in addition to any real estate commission charged.

 Other selling costs to consider

-Many people are surprised to learn that you need a conveyancer or solicitor not only when you are buying a house, but also when you are selling.
-This is because all of the same legal processes to be completed when buying must also be performed when selling your home.
+A lot of people are surprised to learn that a conveyancer or solicitor is needed not only when you are buying a house, but also when you are selling.
+The legal process that needs to be completed is the same at either end of the transaction.

-If you still have a mortgage when you sell your house, you can usually expect to be charged a fee by your bank for the paperwork involved in discharging the mortgage.
+If you have a mortgage on your house when it comes time to sell, you will usually be charged a discharge fee by your bank for the paperwork involved in releasing the mortgage.

-These fees vary between institutions and home loan terms, but around $1,000 is a good rule of thumb.
+These fees vary between banks and home loan terms, but as a general rule, $1,000 is a good estimate.

-You can also refine your search by using our SmartSearch tool, which uses your answers to questions to intelligently match your needs to the most suitable agents.
+You can also refine your search by using our SmartSearch tool, which uses your answers to a few quick questions to match your needs to the most suitable agents.